The question everyone asks is “Am I overreacting? Do I really need help?

 Key Takeaway

-You do not need permission to visit a therapist.
+You do not need to wait for a crisis before speaking with a therapist.

-There is no need for a diagnosis.
-It doesn’t have to be the worst time in your life.
-All you have to do is realize that something isn’t working and be ready to explore it.
 If you’re wondering When to See a Therapist, or noticing Signs you need therapy, don’t ignore those feelings.
-Sometimes the earliest mental health help signs are simply feeling exhausted from carrying everything alone.
+Sometimes the earliest signs that support could help are feeling overwhelmed, stuck, or exhausted from carrying everything alone.

 Follow Tanu Choksi on Instagram, LinkedIn, and Facebook for expert insights on therapy and self-understanding.